St-Andrews-Isotope-Geochemistry/Publications/Rae_et_al_2021/README.md

 James W.B.
 Rae, Yi Ge Zhang, Xiaoqing Liu, Gavin L. Foster, Heather M. Stoll and Ross D.M.
 Whiteford, **2021**, _Atmospheric CO_<sub>2</sub> _over the last 66 million years from marine archives_. https://doi.org/10.1146/annurev-earth-082420-063026

 ## How to download
+There are two options for downloading this repository:
-Either download from [this page](https://github.com/St-Andrews-Isotope-Geochemistry/Private_Publications/tree/Rae_et_al_2021) using the online interface or use the following git commands:
+1. Download from [this page](https://github.com/St-Andrews-Isotope-Geochemistry/Private_Publications/tree/Rae_et_al_2021) using the online interface.
+Click the green 'Code' button, then download zip.
+To download the CO2_Systematics submodule, navigate [here](https://github.com/St-Andrews-Isotope-Geochemistry/CO2_Systematics/tree/script) and download the contents of this repository into the Dependencies->CO2_Systematics folder.

+2. Use the following git commands:
 ```
 git init
 git remote add origin https://github.com/St-Andrews-Isotope-Geochemistry/Publications